-- Switch to DNS tab, then click the button at the bottom of the DNS Servers list.
+- Switch to the DNS tab, then click the Add button at the bottom of the DNS Servers list.

 - Enter the Google DNS Server addresses — 22.214.171.124 and 126.96.36.199

-- Hit on the command button to save the changes.
+- Hit the command button to save the changes.

-If the issue of cannot parse response in the Safari browser still exists, then it’s a good idea to switch browsers.
+If the issue still exists, switching browsers is a good idea.
 Google Chrome and Microsoft Edge are equally good, and such errors are non-existent on these browsers.

-Cannot parse response in Safari is a common error appearing on iPhone and iPad screens from time to time.
-If you face the same issues ever again, it’s a good idea to close the browser and restart it.
+Cannot parse response in Safari is a standard error occasionally appearing on iPhone and iPad screens.
+If you face the issues again, close and restart the browser and even your Mac or iPhone/iPad.

-Since the issues may arise from corrupted website data, users are advised to clear website data, including cache and cookies from time to time to avoid such mishappenings.
+Since the issues may arise from corrupted website data, we advise occasionally clearing website data, including cache and cookies.

-Perhaps, you should also consider changing the DNS server address and if still things don’t work, then moving to another browser is the only option.
+You should also consider changing the DNS server address, and if things still don’t work, switch to an alternative browser.